 People with dyslexia often have an aberration in the way they see letters and words.
-An important feature of our method is that the screen and typeface colours can be set up to suit individual needs, which will help pupils to see the letters and words on the screen more clearly.
+An important feature of the Connective Learning method is that the screen and typeface colours can be set up to suit individual needs, which will help pupils to see the letters and words on the screen more clearly.

 Another important feature is that students first learn to touch type.
 Each finger has a memory bank in the brain, that can be developed so that you do not have to think about or look where the finger has to go on the keyboard.
 Once the pupil can touch type, there is less for them to think about – it takes away the problems of having to think how they are meant to hold the pen, what the letter should look like, which way round it should go etc. The only thing they have to think about is how to spell the word.

 Each exercise is first “read out” by the computer then read aloud by the student.
 Comprehension of the piece is fully discussed between student and tutor.
 The student then overtypes each word on the screen, saying each letter name as it is typed.
 In this way, they simultaneously hear the computer say the words, see them on screen, use touch and movement to type them and say (and hear) the sequence of letters for each word.
 Finally, they read the whole exercise and hear a recording of their own reading.
 This use of several of the senses and constant repetition helps the student to grow new connections in the brain.
 The student is led gently along and is never stressed.
 This reinforces and strengthens the connections until they become so strong that the student has lost the aberration they once had.